 Quito is a city of dramatic vistas, colonial beauty and lively thoroughfares.
-Sat high up in the Andes; this intriguing subwaypolis is overlooked by spectacular mountain peaks that’ll no doubt leave you wondering how such a vibrant destination could ever have reached such heights in the first place.
+Sat high up in the Andes; this intriguing metropolis is overlooked by spectacular mountain peaks that’ll no doubt leave you wondering how such a vibrant destination could ever have reached such heights in the first place.
 Nevertheless, we’re that grateful it did, because there are just so many unique experiences to be found here.
 Quito’s history and culture alone mean there is a lot to be seen within the city’s limits, whilst its unique elevated position allows for a multitude of adventurous endeavours.
 Here are a few experiences you just can’t miss…

 Explore Colonial Quito